59 Phillips St

 Historical Narrative:

-The house at 59 Phillips Street is first shown on the 1906 Atlas map of Andover Center on campus of Abbot Academy.
+The house at 59 Phillips Street is first shown on the 1906 Atlas map of Andover Center on the campus of Abbot Academy.
 No street number has been assigned to the house.
 It was most likely built for faculty housing as it is too remote from the core campus for a student dormitory.
+The 1910 Andover Valuation for Abbot Academy – Centre District includes Mason House, Phillips St. $3000, on 2 acres $4000.
 The house also appears on a 1932 map of the Abbot Academy campus, labeled #5.
 A key states “Infirmary” as does the Antionette Hall Taylor Infirmary #5 built in 1913 and dedicated in June 2, 1914.
 The house may have served as an infirmary for prior to the new building.
-Abbot Academy’s use for many years was rental property.
+Abbot Academy’s use has been for many years rental property.
+With the merger with Phillips Academy in 1973 the property is now owned by the Trustees of Phillips Academy.

 Formerly thought to have been owned and built for Ruby A. Carter in 1888 as income property, the deeds and valuation schedule show her property was across the street and #34 Phillips St.

 The Andover resident directory of 1908 lists Bartlett H. Hayes, a broker, his wife, (Marjorie S.) at #59 Phillips St., also three housemaids, Bridget Corliss, Mira Faulkner and Nora O’Connell.
-Hayes would purchase the Dove house at #24 Phillips St. on Jan.
+Bartlet Hayes purchased the Dove house at #24 Phillips St. on Jan.
 4, 1909.
 (Based on other early directories it appears that #59 may be the Dove mansion off Phillips St. and not this location.)

 Occupants: